ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 With *pos_class* and *neg_class* being the explicit names of the categories in the Caltech-101 dataset.

-Having run this script, the description files *pos_class_pos.dat* and *pos_class_neg.dat* should be contained in the Caltech-101 folder along with their gray-scaled datasets in the folders **pos_class_gray** and **neg_class_gray**.
+Having run this script, the data files *pos_class_pos.dat* and *pos_class_neg.dat* should be contained in the Caltech-101 folder along with their gray-scaled datasets in the folders **pos_class_gray** and **neg_class_gray**.

 **Question 12**: *Try to open the description files and inspect their contents.
 Can you understand why they deviate from one another and why they're formatted in such a way?*

 <!-- <span style="color:red">Names of .dat files indicate that bounding boxes are actually used?</span> -->

 ### Exercise 23: Train object detector (Optional)
 Now we'll commence the training portion of the exercise!
 To start with, *cd* into the Caltech-101 folder, as the following OpenCV tools only work from the folder where the data resides.
-We need to create a *positive vector file*, which provides the path from the positive images to the positive description file.
+We first need to create positive samples, which define what the model should look for when trying to find the object of interest.
+This will be handled by the OpenCV create_samples CLI tool, which creates a *positive vector file* holding the positive samples.
 This can be done as follows:

 ```bash
 opencv_createsamples -info <pos_class>_pos.dat -vec positive.vec -w <width> -h <height>
 ```

+**Note:** You may need to set an optional flag *-num N*, where N is the number of samples to generate.
+By default 1000 samples are created, however, if the number of bounding boxes in your dataset exeeds this amount, then you'll be prompted by an error.

 Where the *-w* and *-h* parameters specify the width and height respectfully for the window size.
 From this, the file *positive.vec* should exist in your current working directory.